burden/jekyll-cards-boilerplate/README.md

 If you wish to override the comment configuration on a specific card, you may add a `comments` field to your cards entry (ex: `comments: false`)

-## Deploy to Github Pages from Travis
+## Deploy to Github Pages from Travis CI
+With the help of Travis, pushing to `master` will trigger a deploy to Github Pages automatically.

 1. Point Travis to repository
 2. Configure Travis
 3. Generate a [Personal Access Token](https://github.com/settings/tokens) from Github
   - The only scope needed is repo:public_repo
 4. Set `GITHUB_API=<token>` on Travis
   - Make sure `Display value in build log` toggle is set to `Off`!
+5. Update `src/CNAME`